Perfect colorings of hypergraphs: Introduction

 Section~\ref{prelim-section} is preliminary.
-It provides all definitions and auxiliary results on hypergraphs, their adjacency and incidence matrices, multidimensional matrices and their products, eigenvalues of multidimensional matrices and hypergraphs.
+It provides all definitions and auxiliary results on hypergraphs, their adjacency and incidence matrices, multidimensional matrices and their products, and eigenvalues of multidimensional matrices and hypergraphs.
 In this section we also briefly review the main results on perfect colorings in graphs that will be later generalized for hypergraphs.

 Section~\ref{main-section} is the main part of the paper.
-Firstly, we consider in details the definition of a hypergraph perfect coloring as a perfect coloring of its incidence graph and deduce some simple corollaries from this approach.
-In particular, we describe all hypergraphs that have perfect colorings with given parameters (via their incidence matrices) and establish the analogue of Weisfeiler--Leman--Vizing theorem on the refinement of perfect coloring.
+Firstly, we consider in detail the definition of a hypergraph perfect coloring as a perfect coloring of its incidence graph.
+Although the concept of the hypergraph perfect coloring was introduced earlier, it is a debatable question how to define their parameters so that they still have the most nice properties of the graph case.
+Here we pay special attention to this question because it was omitted in previous works.
+Also we deduce some simple corollaries from the approach based on the incidence graph that were not given before.
+In particular, we get necessary and sufficient conditions for a pair of matrices to be parameters of a perfect coloring of some hypergraph (Theorem~\ref{VWblock}) and establish the analogue of the Weisfeiler--Leman--Vizing theorem on the refinement of perfect coloring (Theorem~\ref{WLhyper}).

-The second part of Section~\ref{main-section} is devoted to a definition of a hypergraph perfect coloring in terms of its multidimensional adjacency matrix.
-In particular, we define the multidimensional parameter matrix of a perfect coloring, prove that it can be symmetrized, and connect it with $2$-dimensional parameters of the coloring.
-Next, we establish that all eigenvalues of the parameter matrix of a coloring are necessarily eigenvalues of the adjacency matrix of a hypergraph.
-Moreover, a similar property holds for general multidimensional matrices.
-It allows one to find several eigenvalues of a multidimensional matrix on the basis of eigenvalues of certain smaller matrices.
+In the second part of Section~\ref{main-section}, we propose a new definition of a hypergraph perfect coloring in terms of its multidimensional adjacency matrix.
+In Theorem~\ref{adjparam} we show that for uniform hypergraphs this definition is equivalent to the previous one and introduce the multidimensional parameter matrix of a perfect coloring.
+We also prove that the multidimensional parameter matrix can be symmetrized (Theorem~\ref{symmetrparam}) and connect it with the $2$-dimensional parameter matrices of the coloring (Corollary~\ref{parammultii2}).
+The major asset of the multidimensional parameter matrix is that all its eigenvalues are also the eigenvalues of the adjacency matrix of a hypergraph (Theorem~\ref{adjcpecinclude}).
+We obtain it as a corollary from a more general statement for multidimensional matrices (Theorem~\ref{specinclude}).
+These results allow one to find several eigenvalues of a multidimensional matrix (or hypergraph) on the basis of eigenvalues of certain smaller matrices (hypergraphs).